enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

-Using the mayavi envisage plugins
+Using the Mayavi envisage plugins
 ---------------------------------

-The mayavi related plugin definitions to use are:
+The Mayavi-related plugin definitions to use are:

   * ``mayavi_plugin.py``
   * ``mayavi_ui_plugin.py``